Southern Line (Thailand): History

 In 1894, the Danish engineer Aage Westenholz (1859–1935), uncle of the writer Karen Blixen, was given the concession to build a route from Bangkok to Phetchaburi.
 The project failed due to the difficulty of raising sufficient capital.
-As a result, the Thai state decided in 1898 to build the main rail lines itself and bought back the concession.
+As a result, the Thai state decided in 1898 to build the main rail lines and bought back the concession.
 Other concession requests made by railroad entrepreneurs in the Thai part of the Malay Peninsula were all rejected.

-After the Thai state had bought back the West timber concession, the Royal Railway Department (RRD) in the Ministry of Public Works planned a route, under Karl Bethge from the Krupp Company, to Phetchaburi.
+After the Thai state had repurchased the West timber concession, the Royal Railway Department (RRD) in the Ministry of Public Works planned a route, under Karl Bethge from the Krupp Company to Phetchaburi.
 The construction work began in April 1900.

 Because of the length of the route, construction occurred simultaneously in three sections: